 Project Leader: Dr Mark Kleiman, CEO BOTEC, Ph.D.
 Public Policy, Harvard Kennedy School

 Dr. Kleiman teaches public policy at UCLA.
-He is an expert in many aspects of criminal and drug policy, including probation and parole, incarceration, and marijuana policy.
-He is the co-author of the book Marijuana Legalization: What Everybody Needs to Know.
+He is an expert in many aspects of criminal and drug policy, including probation and parole, incarceration, and cannabis policy.
+He is the co-author of the book Cannabis Legalization: What Everybody Needs to Know.

 Project Manager: Steven Davenport, Coordinator BOTEC

 Product and Industry Knowledge